gordonywang/Simulating-Effect-of-Vaccination-on-Disease-Propagation-Dynamics/README.md

 •	Synthesized analysis, results, and insights into 12-page report and 13-minute group presentation to 30 students.

-PDF file contains Final Report for term project.
+PDF file contains Final Report for project.

-Excel file contains spreadsheet of formulae used to run the simulation (Note: MUST have installed @RISK add-in from Palisade Corp.)
+Excel file has spreadsheet containing simulation model formulae (Note: MUST have installed @RISK add-in from Palisade Corp.)

 Powerpoint file contains the presentation slides for this project.